nadia506/deep-learning-projects/README.md

 ## Saving and Loading Models

-Below is an example of how to save the entire model to a directory and then load it:
-In order to save the model, we can either save the entire model or checkpoints.

-## Saving and Loading Models

 TensorFlow allows you to save and load your models in a few different ways.
 Below is an example of how to save the entire model to a directory and then load it:

 ```python